Raising Neurodiversity Awareness

 About this article

-Only recently, I realised that I’m have ADHD spectrum (attention deficit hyperactivity disorder).
+In late 2023, I realised that I’m on the ADHD spectrum (attention deficit hyperactivity disorder).
 I lived 45 years without any clue that I had what is called a disorder.
 Sure, there were always struggles but doesn’t everybody struggle?
 Yes, they do but not in this quality nor quantity.
 The realisation that there is a tangible reason for my struggles was a true game-changer.
 It would have spared me years of suffering if I had known it earlier.

 My intention was to shed some light on what it means to live with an ND spectrum disorder.
 It’s not easy but you get better at understanding your own needs and handling them once you know what causes your discomfort.